LebombJames/random-folder-colours/README.md

 Yes, with a U.

-Quickly set the colours of folders to easily differenciate them.
+Quickly set the colours of folders to easily differentiate them.